camunda-community-hub/camunda8-greenfield-installation/README.md

     CLUSTER_NAME ?= <YOUR CLUSTER NAME>
     REGION ?= us-east-1

+5. Run `make k8s` to create a new AKS Cluster

+Be patient, this can take several minutes!

+6. Run `make urls` to see which url to use in order to manage your AKS Cluster

 ## Kind (local development environment) Prerequisites

 It's possible to use `kind` to experiment with kubernetes on your local developer laptop, but please keep in mind that